Monday, March 16, 2020 (Updated Saturday, March 21)

 The federal measure does not protect everyone.
 Housing voucher recipients, for one, are still subject to eviction, as are those living in units not operated by HUD — more than 80 million renters across the U.S., Business Insider reported.

 There was some discussion about whether or not local courts are handling eviction cases, having shut down all non-essential operations.
 Todd Ulrich, president of landlord group Boulder Area Rental Housing Association, said the group is waiting for clarification from the court but is operating under the assumption that “evictions are off the Postponement of a motion, or a vote for awhile.”

 BARHA has been encouraging its members, who represent 14,000 housing units, to work with tenants, creating an affadavit-style document renters can use to certify whether they are out of work or facing reduced hours.
 The group is also operating under the assumption that Boulder will follow the lead of other cities and halt evictions.
 Landlords need to be prepared to be flexible on payments or lease terms if possible, Ulrich said.

 “These are unusual times, so normal procedure is not going to work as effectively here.
 You really do have to figure out a way to get through this and work it out.”

 Unhoused, business help and other city efforts

 The city will not shut off water or wastewater service due to nonpayment, officials pledged.
-Xcel has already pledged the same for electric utility customers.
+Xcel Energy, a publicly traded utility company based in Minnesota. has already pledged the same for electric utility customers.

 Director of Housing and Human Services Kurt Firnhaber is leading a team exploring ways to prevent evictions, as well as the city’s plan for unhoused residents who may become impacted by COVID.
 Those accessing shelter will be screened for symptoms and sent to a third location if ill, being housed at the now-closed East Boulder Rec Center.